sdonohoo/forecasting/internal_docs/Reproducibility_guidlines.md

 The submitter needs to run the benchmark implementation five times using the integer random number generator seeds 1 through 5 and report all five results.
 The variance of the five run results should be reasonable, otherwise, it's an indicator of instability of the implementation.
 The median of the five results is reported as the performance of the submitted implementation.

 ### Hyperparameter tuning
-Instructions for hyperparameter tuning is optional.
+Instructions for hyperparameter tuning are optional.
 However, it's **highly recommended** to provide details of your hyperparameter tuning process, which will make it easier to adopt an implementation to a new dataset.